Isaac-To/EasyBot.py/README.md

 **"Official" plugins can be found by looking at my other repositories that are labeled "Easy-Bot".**

 #### To reset bot prefix/name/token
-Just delete 'savefile.db' in the same folder where easy-bot is stored!
+Just delete 'savefile.db' in the same folder where easy-bot is stored and everything will be reset!

 ### Terms
 By using this program, you hereby agree to the terms of the license agreement included.